Visit Sapa in Vietnam

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

 Balancing on the edges of a rice field with endless views.
 When you go backpacking through Vietnam, a trek through the valley of Sapa is definitely a must for the bucket list.
-Sapa is located in the North of Vietnam.
+It is located in the North of Vietnam.
 Decades ago this was still a quiet area where mainly hill tribes lived.
 A beautiful region with rice fields against mountains, nice villages and lots of green.
-Sapa is the ideal base for exploring this beautiful region.
+Sapa is the ideal base for exploring this spectacular area.

 Best time to visit